railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 If you are looking for a quicker way to get started, you can deploy the collector and backend stack from a template by clicking the button below.
 <a href="https://railway.app/template/7KNDff" target="_blank"><img src="https://railway.app/button.svg" alt="Deploy on Railway" /></a>

 We also have a live demo of the project you will build in this tutorial <a href="https://classy-writing-production.up.railway.app/" target="_blank">here</a>, and you can access the code repository <a href="https://github.com/railwayapp-templates/opentelemetry-collector-stack" target="_blank">here in Github</a>.
+You can find some example apps, including the one we will build in this tutorial, in the <a href="https://github.com/railwayapp-templates/opentelemetry-collector-stack/tree/main/exampleApps" target="_blank">exampleApps folder</a>.

 **Let's get started!**